-• Establishment Registration
+Establishment Registration

-- The establishment, under SIF 2471, located in Janaúba/MG is registered in the Ministry of Agriculture, Livestock and Food Supply of Brazil (MAPA) as a slaughterhouse of bovine. - Brazil is recognized as an eligible country to export raw and processed beef to USA. - Brazil's food safety system is equivalent to the United States, including Control Programs and testing for Shiga toxin-producing E. coli (STEC serogroups: O157: H7, O26, 45, O103, O111, O121 and O145) and Salmonella spp., - The establishment is eligible to export raw and processed beef to USA.
+- The establishment, under SIF 421, located in Barretos/SP is registered in the Ministry of Agriculture, Livestock and Food Supply of Brazil (MAPA) as a slaughterhouse of bovine. - Brazil is recognized as an eligible country to export raw and processed beef to USA. - Brazil's food safety system is equivalent to the United States, including Control Programs and testing for Shiga toxin-producing E. coli (STEC serogroups: O157: H7, O26, 45, O103, O111, O121 and O145) and Salmonella spp., - The establishment, according to the Memorando Circular 473/2016/DHC/CGI/DIPOA/SDA/GM/MAPA is eligible to export raw and processed beef to USA.